landtechnologies/technical-challenge/land-ownership/README.md

 You can take this task in any direction you believe aligns with the end-user need (and demonstrates your abilities!).
 We are happy for you to make assumptions where needed, but be explicit about this.
 You can also get in touch with us if you wish - engineering@land.tech.

+_Don't forget to re-read the Guidelines at the top of the page!_

 ## Suggested approach

 We suggest creating a cli tool that accepts a company id and prints out a partially-expanded tree like this: